 - There are several Public Rights of Way (PRoW) running through the site and surrounding countryside, including sections of the longdistance routes (National trails) Calderdale Way, Brighouse Boundary Walk and Bronte Way.
 These routes will need to be accommodated within development proposals. - The site includes several areas identified as part of the Calderdale Wildlife Habitat Network. - A significant area of the site is identified as a highrisk area in relation to historical mining activity.
-The indicative location of former coal mine shafts and adits (a horizontal entrance to a mine) are indicated on the plan. - There are existing foul sewers, gas mains, and overhead cables crossing the site, including highvoltage power lines and pylons, and development will need to respect the appropriate easements. - The setting of the Grade II Listed buildings at Woolrow Farm (30m north of the site) are identified in the CMBC Heritage Impact Assessment as an important asset. - The new Green Belt boundary runs along the northern and eastern boundaries of the site and development will need to address this countryside edge sensitively.
+The indicative location of former coal mine shafts and adits (a horizontal entrance to a mine) are indicated on the plan. - There are existing foul sewers, gas mains, and overhead cables crossing the site, including highvoltage power lines and pylons, and development will need to respect the appropriate easements. - The setting of the Grade II Listed buildings at Woolrow Farm (30m north of the site) identified in the CMBC Heritage Impact Assessment as making an important contribution to the significance of the designated heritage asset. - The new Green Belt boundary runs along the northern and eastern boundaries of the site and development will need to address this countryside edge sensitively.
 Proposals should create a strong and defensible boundary between the development boundary and the Green Belt. - Several existing dwellings are located within the site or directly adjacent to the boundary and the relationship with new development will need to be sensitively designed. - The former Pickle Bridge railway line runs along the western edge of the site.
-Steep embankments to either side limit opportunities for permeability between the site and the town centre of Brighouse.
+Steep embankments to either side limit opportunities for permeability between the site and the town centre of Brighouse. - At the southern section of the site there is a former landfill which accepted waste between 1985 and 1992.
+Records indicate that the waste accepted was rubble.